lwojcik/blogworm/README.md

 See [About](https://blogworm.eu/about/) page.

-## Can I fork this site and set up my own?
+## Can I have a site like this for myself?

 Yes!
-It's a static site built with Eleventy.
-I'm working on detailed instructions on how to do it, stay tuned.
+It's a static site built with Eleventy and updated with GitHub Actions.

-If you're feeling adventurous right now - clone the repo, modify the list of sites you want to track (it's in `content/sites` directory), edit the site as you see fit and deploy it somewhere (e.g. on Netlify or Vercel).

-To run a scheduled build (i.e. have your site updated) you can use GitHub Actions.
-[I run my own one](https://github.com/lwojcik/github-action-deploy-static-site) but there are others in the [Marketplace](github.com/marketplace?type=actions)).
+For a reusable package ready to use, check out [Multiplicity - Eleventy RSS aggregator starter pack](https://github.com/lwojcik/eleventy-template-multiplicity).

 ## License